pletzer/firstStepsInViz/README.md

 ## What tool should I use for visualization?

-For custom visualizations I recommend [VTK](http://www.vtk.org/), which is free.
+For custom visualizations we recommend [VTK](http://www.vtk.org/), which is free.
 You can either install precompiled versions of VTK or build the toolkit from source.
 It comes with Python bindings, which makes it easy to explore visualization concepts.